isaquexavier/learn-minikube-grafana/README.md

     kubectl: Correctly Configured: pointing to minikube-vm at 127.0.0.1
     ```

+- You may check the IP address for minikube using the following command:
+    ```
+    $﻿minikube ip
+    ```

 ### Minikube Add-ons
 *"Minikube has a set of built in [addons](https://github.com/kubernetes/minikube/blob/master/docs/addons.md#add-ons) that can be used enabled, disabled, and opened inside of the local k8s environment."*
-For sake of simplicity we'll use the add-on for Heapster and Grafana.
+For sake of simplicity we'll use the addon for Heapster and Grafana.

-You may list the add-ons and their status using the following command:
+You may list the addons and their status using the following command:

 ```
 $ minikube addons list